HOME WISE Uranium Project > Mining & Milling > Issues >

 The consultation period will end on August 19, 2010.

-> View Matoush exploration project external link (CEAA)
+> View Matoush exploration project (CEAA)

 The public is invited to review the Environmental and Social Impact Study submitted by Strateco Resources Inc., the proponent of the Matoush Uranium Exploration Project, located northeast of Mistissini and Chibougamau.

 > Download Public Notice Jan.
-4, 2010 external link (PDF)
+4, 2010 (PDF)

 On Nov.
 11, 2009, Strateco Resources Inc. announced that it has filed the Environmental Impact Study and all technical documentation concerning the application for the licence required to start the underground exploration work for the Matoush uranium project feasibility study.
 The main infrastructure of the project consists of a 2405 metre ramp, at a maximum depth of 300 metres.